 2. Visit a Cenote or two

 Cenotes are sinkholes that appear due to collapsed limestone.
-Cenotes were an important part of Mayan culture and were used as ancient water ways.
+Cenotes were an important part of Mayan culture and used as ancient water ways.

 Today, you can swim, snorkel or dive in them depending on the location.